GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/dataUsers.md

 ## Searching for data in the Knowledge Engine

 To use the data in the Knowledge Engine, you need to be able to find it.
 The search functionality of the data is built using a metadata pipeline.

-Here's how it works:
+Each type of data has unique metadata that describes it.
+For more information about the metadata please visit the [FIX ME UNDER REVIEW Metadata section] of the Handbook.